 Engineers use measurements such as R-values, U-values, K-values, and C-values to describe insulation performance.
 All of these measurements quantify performance, but they do so in slightly different ways.
 When conducting measurements, it’s important to choose the most appropriate metrics for the material, system, or application at hand.

 C-values represent thermal conductance

-One common question is, What insulation material has the highest R-value?
+One common question is, What is the thinnest insulation material with the highest R-value?
 Answering this question can be very informative; however, R-values, which represent thermal resistance, are most useful when measuring homogeneous materials such as panels or sheets of mineral wool, fiberglass, Pyrogel, or aerogel.